DeathBalde101/Sockets/README.md

 # Sockets

-Project:File Transfer by using socket module in python

-Simple example of sending a image from seder to reciver.
+Project:File Transfer by using socket module in python Simple example of sending a image from sender to reciver.